 Running and injuries go together like ice cream and guilt.
 It always starts off feeling good, but, sometimes, something doesn’t feel good after finishing.
 Of course, at the Salerno Center, we want you feeling your best, brightest, and youngest.
 Running helps you with all of these.
 However, there are some concerns with running.
-Injuries become more possible the longer you run.
+Injuries become more possible the longer you run so preventing injuries while running is imperative.
 The ankle is the system of bones, joints, and muscles that connect the foot to the race rest of the body.
 Ankles are incredibly important in being able to move across different types of terrain, as it is the pivot point from which the foot moves.
 Go ahead, stretch and move your foot around.
 Move the bottom of your foot closer to your knee.
 This movement is being guided largely by the complex system that is your ankle.
 Give it another stretch, stretching is healthy!

 Sprain versus Strain